epfl-ada/ada-2022-project-superplainteamname2022/README.md

 #### Yitao Xu:

-1. Topic modeling and analysis with LDA
+- Topic modeling and analysis with LDA
-2. Keyword extraction and analysis with KeyBERT
+- Keyword extraction and analysis with KeyBERT
-3. Genre-related analysis with topics and keywords.
+- Genre-related analysis with topics and keywords.

 #### Jianting Guo:

+- Time related analysis with topics and keywords
+- Develop the final text for the data story

 #### Tianxiao Shen:

+- Continue exploring the dataset and enrich the revenue data with external sources
+- Come up with meaningful visualizations
+- Develop the website

 #### Zehao Chen:

-time related analysis with topics and keywords, actor analysis other movie analysis website
+- Actor-related analysis and other movie analysis
+- Develop the final text for the data story

 ## Questions for TAs (optional)